 eNPS is a version of NPS.

-We’ve talked about NPS before and that’s because we’re huge proponents of it, both for clinic use with patients and company use with employees.
-In fact, collecting and acting on the feedback you receive from an internal eNPS process can help you find your practice’s patient-load sweet spot (among other actionable insights).
-Here’s what you need to know about the process:
+We’ve talked about NPS before—and that’s because we’re huge proponents of it, both for clinic use with patients and company use with employees.
+Collecting and acting on the feedback from an internal eNPS process can help you find your practice’s patient-load sweet spot (among other actionable insights).

 eNPS divides respondents into three groups: promoters, passives, and detractors.

 Knowing your promoter-passive-detractor distribution is a great place to start in ensuring the majority of your providers are pleased with working at your practice—and are thus most likely satisfied with their current level of responsibility.
 However, the real juicy information will come from the open-answer feedback.
 After all, that’s where you’ll learn exactly why your detractors and passives aren’t more pumped to be affiliated with your organization.
-For example, if you see comments about feeling too much pressure, not being able to provide adequate care to patients, feeling burdened by productivity metrics, not having time to take care of personal needs during the day, or having a jam-packed schedule, you’ll know it’s high-time you pull back on caseloads, bring on a new staff member, or otherwise help your providers out.
+For example, if you see comments about feeling too much pressure, not being able to provide adequate care to patients, feeling burdened by productivity metrics, not having time to take care of personal needs during the day, or having a jam-packed schedule due to their therapist patient load, you’ll know it’s high time you pull back on caseloads, bring on a new staff member, or otherwise help your providers out.

 Implementing eNPS at regular intervals will help you identify trends.

-And, because you’ll be implementing this process at regular intervals, you’ll also be able to track your practice’s progress on the burnout front—and your employees’ response to organizational changes such as new hires, management swaps, and seasonal patient fluctuations.
-These types of trends can help you better prepare for things coming down the pipeline, either by adding personnel, shifting staff members between different locations, or even just opening up the floor to dialogue immediately following a change announcement.
-In other words, with this type of data at your fingertips, you’ll be able to get ahead of burnout before it spreads.
-And it does.
-After all, if one provider goes down because of burnout, the others must pick up his or her workload, which means it won’t be long before the whole practice falls victim to burnout as well.
+Because you’ll be implementing this process regularly, you’ll also be able to track your practice’s progress on the burnout front—and your employees’ response to organizational changes such as new hires, management swaps, and seasonal patient fluctuations.
+These trends can help you better prepare for things coming down the pipeline, either by adding personnel, shifting staff members between different locations, or even just opening up the floor to dialogue immediately following a change announcement.
+In other words, with this type of data at your fingertips, you can get ahead of burnout before it spreads.
+After all, if one provider goes down because of burnout, the others must pick up the therapist patient load, which means it won’t be long before the whole practice falls victim to burnout.

 The purpose of eNPS is to get a baseline and make improvements.

-Remember: The purpose of using eNPS to collect this type of data is to ultimately make improvements to your practice for the benefit of your staff and patients.
+Remember: The purpose of using eNPS to collect this type of data is to ultimately make improvements to your practice to benefit your staff and patients.
 Thus, it’s imperative that you:

-- Respect the anonymous nature of the process, even if you’re in a small practice or you have a guess as to which employee provided specific feedback (unless, of course, the employee knowingly provides his or her name).
+- Respect the anonymous nature of the process, even if you’re in a small practice or have a guess as to which employee provided specific feedback (unless the employee knowingly provides their name).

 - Respond to individual feedback as quickly as possible—and use trends to make operational changes to address employee questions and concerns, especially those related to burnout.
 If you ask someone their opinion, they’re going to expect you to acknowledge it.